 Further, the paperwork that a green card applicant must produce to get a permanent residency is complex, and errors can easily result in delays or even the denial of your green card application.
-For this reason, it's advisable for anyone that's seeking a permanent residence to do so with the legal guidance of an experienced immigration attorney.
+For this reason, it's advisable for anyone that's seeking a permanent residence to do so with the legal guidance of an experienced NYC green card attorney.

-Family-based categories of applicants who qualify to apply for a United States green card include:
+Applicants who qualify to apply for a United States green card due to familial status include:

 - Immediate relatives of United States citizens, including:

-- A spouse of a United States citizen, or
+- A spouse of a United States citizen

-Immediate family members of United States citizens qualify for the fastest green card process.
-This process typically lasts 8-14 months after filing for a Green Card.
+United States citizens' immediate family members qualify for the fastest green card application process.
+This process is typically resolved between 8-14 months after it is filed.

 - Preference immigrants

-Other relatives may also qualify for a Green Card or permanent resident status under the “preference immigrant” group.
-In order of preference, this group of relatives includes:
+Other relatives may may be fall into the "preference immigrant" group and qualify for a Green Card or permanent resident status.
+This group includes:

 - Siblings of United States citizens, especially if that US citizen is over the age of 21.

-The waiting period for these categories varies from years to decades.
+The waiting period for these categories varies but typically takes years.
 Once your petition is approved, there are two primary ways to apply for a green card in the US:

 - From abroad.